ybnd/shapeflow/docs/source/index.rst

     - `ImageMagick <https://imagemagick.org/>`_

-      To install on 64-bit Windows you can use `this ìnstaller <https://download.imagemagick.org/ImageMagick/download/binaries/ImageMagick-7.0.11-3-Q8-x64-dll.exe>`_
+      To install on 64-bit Windows you can use `this installer <https://download.imagemagick.org/ImageMagick/download/binaries/ImageMagick-7.0.11-3-Q8-x64-dll.exe>`_

     - `Inkscape <https://inkscape.org/>`_